llarsson/value-service/README.md

 # value-service

 Simple gRPC service that exposes a single settable value.
-Used in "Towards soft circuit breaking in service meshes via caching using dynamically estimated TTLs".
+Used in "Towards soft circuit breaking in service meshes via application-agnostic caching".

 The data set from the experiments from the paper are [in a different repository](https://github.com/llarsson/value-service-experiments).